Thursday, March 13, 2008

 (QA) marketplace and community.
 The service has begun recruiting testers in anticipation of its official launch, expected in early 2008.

 No fuzzy logic here; uTest presents clear and communicable value propositions: For companies in need of QA, uTest is providing an on-demand environment for the management of full testing cycles.
-For testers, uTest is providing an oDesk-like marketplace through which they can be hired and paid on a Pay-per-Bug basis.

 The company’s founders recognized that QA and usability testing solutions are inefficient.
 QA departments are either under-utilized when waiting for versions to test, or over-extended when a new version comes out.
 To most SMBs, QA outsourcing is neither cost effective nor available “on-demand”.
 Then, of course, there are cost-cutting measures that leave companies unable to sufficiently fund QA efforts, ultimately shipping buggy applications to users like us.